-, a number of criteria could be used to decide on where to invest in the Caribbean.
+For foreign investors, a number of criteria could be used to decide where to invest in the Caribbean.
 For many potential investors, the following factors would be considered:

 Direct Country Comparisons

-Bahamas, geographically part of the same archipelago as the Turks and Caicos, became independent in 1973.
+The Bahamas, geographically part of the same archipelago as the Turks and Caicos, became independent in 1973.
 It since has developed its own currency (the Bahamian Dollar) and imposes both exchange and capital controls on persons taking capital out of the country.
 For example, individuals spending more than $15,000 in U.S. dollar travel expenditures requires central bank approval.
-The Bahamas also has a property tax, VAT (12%), and high unemployment (12.5% in 2017).
-Banking assets held in the Bahamas declined 35.2% between 2012 and 2018, and Nassau does not rank within the top 30 in the Global Financial Centers Index (ranks 67, 2018 data), whereas both the Cayman Islands and Bermuda rank in the top 30.
+The Bahamas also has a property tax, VAT (10%), and high unemployment (10.06% in 2022).

 The British Virgin Islands has limited international flight connections (9 international cities as of 2019) and restrictions on foreign land ownership.
 In addition, there is a multi-tiered level of citizenship and status system whereby persons born outside of the islands may not obtain full status within the country.
-In addition, the BVI is saddled with a high level of public debt ($173.3 million in 2017 compared to TCI’s 14.3 million in 2018).
-Furthermore, the purchase of land by foreigners is restricted, and requires approval from the Governor, and notice of intent to purchase in local newspapers (to give local people the option to purchase instead), and is generally limited to one parcel per purchaser.
+The purchase of land by foreigners is restricted, and requires approval from the Governor, and notice of intent to purchase in local newspapers (to give local people the option to purchase instead), and is generally limited to one parcel per purchaser.
 Overall, the process can take months to complete, if successful.

 Benefits of Turks and Caicos

 The benefits of Turks and Caicos over most other Caribbean countries can be summarized as follows: